Group Counseling

 • Do you want to learn better ways to manage panic and worry?
 This group will focus on increasing your understanding and knowledge about anxiety, as well as improving skills to help you cope with anxiety and provide support to others who may be experiencing similar difficulties.

-Facilitator: Alyssa Fernandez, PsyD.
+Facilitator: Alyssa Fernandez, PsyD. and Haley Skinner, B.A., Practicum Counselor

 • Do you feel overwhelmed with emotions and their unwanted consequences?
 Are you confused and have difficulties with coping in the moment?
 Through the Master the Moment group you will better understand your emotions, identity unhelpful emotional patterns and increase problem solving skills.

-Facilitator: Gilbert Lopez Jr., LCSW and Jordan Jones, B.A., Practicum Counselor
+Facilitator: Gilbert Lopez Jr., LCSW-S

 • Moving to a different country to study can be both enriching and challenging at times.
 The international student support group offers a safe and confidential space for international students to process their similar experiences of studying abroad and being away from home.
 In this group, students can process experiences of navigating different culture norms, communication, adjustment concerns, interpersonal relationships, minority stress, academic performance, and homesickness.
 Members of the group be able to offer and receive support, form meaningful connections, and learn ways to foster resilience, self-care, and healthy adjustment.